igalep/usemy_100_days_python/sample_proj/helpers/vault/readme.md

 ** Docker compose for persistent storage **
-1. create new image with (also for starting the container) : docker compose up
+1. create new image with (also for starting the container from the vault dir) : docker compose up
 2. docker exec -it local_vault vault operator init

-3. docker exec -it local_vault vault operator unseal  # repeat 3 times with unseal keys (1-3)
+3. docker exec -it local_vault vault operator unseal  # repeat 3 times with unseal keys (1-3) + Root token
 4. http://localhost:8200